bitrise-io/bitrise-webhooks/README.md

   and in the response there will be no information about the Trigger API call's response.
   In this case the response is `{"did_not_wait_for_trigger_response": true}` with a HTTP `200` code.
-    * An example is the GitLab hook processor/provider, where GitLab does not store the returned response, there's no history for webhook calls, and it does retry the webhook call if the response is too slow.
+    * An example is the GitLab hook processor/provider, where GitLab retries the webhook call if the response is too slow.
 So in case of GitLab we don't wait for the response of the Trigger API, we just return the did not wait response.